 The proportion of asylum applications made by women has varied in recent years between 21% and 28%.
-In 2020 it was 22%.
-However there are considerable variations from one country to another.
-For a very small number of countries of origin at least 50% of asylum applications in 2020 were from women; China and Nigeria were examples.
-On the other hand in the case of Afghanistan, although 7th overall in terms of asylum applications, only 7% of applicants were women, and similarly for Sudan, 5th overall in terms of applications, only 5% of applicants in 2020 were women.
+However in 2021 it was only 14%.
+There are considerable variations from one country to another.
+For a very small number of countries of origin at least 50% of asylum applications in 2021 were from women; Nigeria is an example.
+On the other hand in the case of Afghanistan, although 6th overall in terms of asylum applications, only 5% of applicants were women, and similarly for Sudan, 7th overall in terms of applications, less than 1% of applicants in 2021 were women.

 In recent years women asylum seekers have been more likely to be granted refugee status than men, but less likely to be granted humanitarian protection or discretionary leave.
 Refusal rates have been broadly the same for men and women.
 Women have also had a higher success rate on appeals.
 This trend changed in 2015 when the refusal rate for women was significantly higher than for men.
-However in 2020 the refusal rate for women was significantly lower than for men.
+However in 2021 the refusal rate for women was slightly lower than for men.